NSS-Day-Cohort-79/Bug-Ranch-TheDakotaSeagraves/README.md

    > The code above is a for loop that takes the array variables and loops it through the objects repeatedly till it goes through the whole list and provides the data in the local scope

    > the for loop executes the code inside the curly brackets repeatedly.
 Each time it runs, it pushes (adds) the string "forest" to the journey array. this repeats until forestNumber is no longer less than areas.forests.
+   >this is a for loop we are setting the forestNumber variable to 0.
+It's telling it where to start. then were going to check if forestNumber is less than areas.forest (which is 2).
+So long as this condition is true it will add one to forestNumber each time it runs.
+The code will then push the string forest to the journey array.The loop will continue to run until the condition is false

 5. Explain the value of the `database` variable in the **database** module.
 Be as comprehensive as possible.
    > The value of database is a variable. it was created to store the information for the module that we can access when needed